-Geothermal Renewable Energy Service Contract (GRESC) No. 2010-02-012

-Following the DOE's Philippine Energy Contracting Round for Geothermal in 2009, PetroEnergy signed the Service Contract for the Maibarara Geothermal Power Project (MGPP) on February 1, 2010.
-PetroEnergy then conducted predevelopment activities in 2010 to 2011.
-In order to carry out the development and operations of the MGPP, PetroEnergy (through its subsidiary, PetroGreen) then created Maibarara Geothermal, Inc. (MGI) along with Trans-Asia Oil and Energy Development Corporation ("Trans-Asia"), subsequently renamed as PHINMA Energy Corporation or "PHINMA", and now known as ACEN Corporation or ("ACEN") and PNOC Renewables Corporation (PNOC RC), with 65%, 25%, and 10% equity ownerships, respectively.
+Geothermal Renewable Energy Service Contract (GRESC) No. 2010-02-012 the MGPP, PetroEnergy (through its subsidiary, PetroGreen) then created Maibarara Geothermal, Inc. (MGI) along with Trans-Asia Oil and Energy Development Corporation ("Trans-Asia"), subsequently renamed as PHINMA Energy Corporation or "PHINMA", and now known as ACEN Corporation or "ACEN") and PNOC Renewables Corporation (PNOC RC), with 65%, 25%, and 10% equity ownerships, respectively.